An introduction to Lean Startup: How it all started

 This is where the Lean startup comes in.
 Lean in itself is not new, the concept was coined in the 1980s when Toyota introduced its minimal waste manufacturing principles.
 This management system based on making obvious what adds value by reducing everything else has since been introduced in many industries.

 Some of the main principles of Lean were taken to accommodate the typical startup search phase for a business model.
-Be as efficient as possible, reducing both time and money spent as well as minimizing risk along the way:
+Be as efficient as possible in running experiments, reducing both time and money spent as well as minimizing risk along the way:

 - Respect people (customers and employees)